fredcoutinho52/microsoft-ui-clone/README.md

 # Microsoft UI Clone

-An UI clone of Microsoft official website.
+An UI clone of Microsoft official website made for study purposes.

 ## Made with